 - strengthen your multiplier role in your community through organising an IBC implementation workshop at home

 - country of residence within EU and neighbouring countries

-- experiences in voluntary work and project management
+- experiences in voluntary work and project management with youth

 - intercultural sensitivity

 - motivation to learn and to share your own experiences and knowledge

 - motivation to actively participate and contribute to the seminar life

 - 40 € for participants living in a country with average annual wages in 2017 below 30 000 USD (please use the OECD database to check on the numbers of your country of residence)

 - 70 € for participants living in a country with average annual wages in 2017 above 30 000 USD (please use the OECD database to check on the numbers of your country of residence)